 The maiden / virgin archetype

-The maiden (or virgin) female archetype is the female energy type that you’re most likely to embody during the pre-ovulation, or follicular phase of your personal moon cycles (when your bleeding has just completed).
+The maiden (or virgin) archetype is the female energy type that emerges between days 7-13 of your cycle, during the pre-ovulation, or follicular phase of your menstrual cycle (when your bleeding has just completed).

-You can also feel this feminine energy rise with the waxing lunar phase – during crescent, first quarter, and waxing gibbous phases of the lunar cycle.
+As a Moon archetype, you can feel the maiden rise up with the waxing lunar phase – during the crescent, first quarter, and waxing gibbous phases of the lunar cycle.

 The maiden archetype is youthful, dynamic, independent, and strong.

 The maiden has a certain magnetism too – her positivity and openness often attract new opportunities and she is willing to take leaps of faith into the unknown.